GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 timeline and the Event timeline in the Wavefront occupancy pane as well as for the Event timing pane.

-Additionally, there are filters along the top intended to help visualize the occupancy of only certain RDNA or GCN pipeline stages.
-Lastly, there are colored legends on the bottom which serve as color reminders.
+Beneath the Color by combo-box there is another combo-box to help visualize the occupancy of certain RDNA or GCN pipeline stages.
+Beneath the pipeline stage combo-box is a color coded legend which serve as color reminders.
 Note these colors can be customized within Settings.

 The RGP wavefront occupancy for OpenCL or HIP has only compute in the wavefront occupancy.